 Until EarthLink’s general pricing structure comes down a bit, it’s going to be hard for them to compete with other big names in the ISP game.
 The plans are too inconsistent to list EarthLink as a viable option in most markets.

-However, if you live in an area where the internet is difficult to get, or you don’t need anything more than a few Mbps to check your email a few times a week, this could be a viable choice.
-Their simple plans are affordable, and they do make equipment rental straightforward.
+However, if you live in an area where the internet is difficult to get, this could be a viable choice.
+Their plans are affordable, and they do make equipment rental straightforward.
 Plus, with email domains, you can get set up on an email address relatively easily.

 A Final Word on EarthLink Internet

-EarthLink internet isn’t going to be worth it for most customers, but the best bet is to call and see what they have to offer.
+EarthLink internet is going to be worth the price for most customers, but the best bet is to call and see what they have to offer in your service area.
 In a handful of cases, they may be able to hook you up with a deal or promotion.
 They may also be able to provide an agreement with a partner provider if they aren’t in your area.

 If EarthLink can regain their momentum with fiber internet as it rolls out in more and more areas, we may see improvements in their overall package structure.
-Until then, it’s probably not going to work for what you need at a price you like.
+Until then we will keep an eye on their latest prices and deals, and keep you updated with their latest and greatest offerings.